 are you also concerned about the degree of polarization and self-reinforcing spirals of indignation in politics and the media, especially on issues like migration, integration, and racism? tired of public debates that only simulate opinion-forming? slain by more and more talk shows and hashtags on irritant words like identity politics, racism and discrimination? do you also feel the desire to be on the right side and contribute to a better world? do you suspect, deep down, that things are more complicated than that? do you want a safe space where people treat you with respect, an open mind, and restraint in judgment? do you nevertheless wish for insecurity, a space in which there is room for the tensions, differences and contradictions of today’s society — including those that pervade ourselves?

-In the series Un/Safe Spaces with the historian, activist and co-president of the Institute New Switzerland INES, the discussion about migration, integration and racism goes one level deeper.
-The starting point is not pressing media events, but fundamental dimensions of human existence in the world improvement business: anger and hurt, guilt and shame, hope and solidarity.
+then there’s good news: in the three-part series un/safe spaces with kijan espahangizi, historian, activist and co-president of the institute neue schweiz ines, the debate about migration, integration and racism goes one level deeper. the starting point is not pressing media events, but fundamental dimensions of human existence in the world improvement business: anger and hurt, guilt and shame, hope and solidarity.

 the event kicks off with a conversation with gender researcher, sociologist, feminist, and author franziska schutzbach on anger — anger as a consequence of injustice, as a catalyst of activism, and as a self-reinforcing process that, once set in motion, is difficult to shake off.

 folge 2: schuld (debt) | guest: social anthropologist rohit jain (march 12, 2020)